Building Cooperative Embodied Agents Modularly with Large Language Models: Building Cooperative Embodied Agents Modularly with LLMs

-With all the information gathered and provided by previous modules, cooperative embodied agents need to synthesize and reason over the current state, the belief of the others and the scene, the goals, the actions I've taken, and messages I've received to come up with a plan of what to do next.
-A strong reasoning module is required to leverage all the information effectively.

-While designing such a module from scratch is nearly infeasible, we utilize powerful LLMs directly as the Reasoning Module with designed prompts similar to the Communication Module to reason over all the information and generate a high-level plan.
-Specifically, we modify the Instruction Head and compile an Action List of all available actions for the LLMs to make the choice, which formalization makes it easier for the LLMs to make an executable plan without any few-shot demonstrations.

-We also use the zero-shot chain-of-thought prompting technique introduced by \cite{kojima2022large} to encourage the LLM to carry out more reasoning before giving the final answer.
+\textit{CoELA} needs a strong Planning Module to make decisions on which action to take utilizing all available information gathered and stored so far to maximize cooperation efficiency.
+While designing such a module from scratch consumes large human expert efforts and is nearly impossible to generalize, we utilize powerful LLMs directly as the Planning Module by first retrieving the related information from the Memory Module and converting them into text descriptions as in the Communication Module, then compile an Action List of all available high-level plans proposed according to the current state and the procedural knowledge stored for the LLMs to make the choice, which formalization makes it easier for the LLMs to concentrate on the reasoning and make an executable plan without any few-shot demonstrations easily, finally prompting the LLMs with current information and the proposed Action List to generate a high-level plan.
+We also use the zero-shot chain-of-thought prompting technique introduced by \cite{kojima2022large} to encourage the LLMs to carry out more reasoning before giving the final answer.
+More details can be found in Appendeix.~\ref{app:reasoning}.